Kelvintrc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z - 'tr "A" "Z" | tr "c" "e"' Replaces all characters A and c from input to Z and e respectively.
 20. Without C, you would live in hiago - 'tr -d "c" | tr -d "C"' removes all letters c and C from input.
 21. esreveR - 'rev' reverses its input.
+22. Dj Cut Killer - "sort /etc/passwd | cut -d':' -f 1,6" displays all users and their home directories, sorted by users.